Last Updated: 02/13/2026

 Coloration: Green or Gray

 Khil preferred to live in smaller communities, and thus quickly spread out from Belnar, colonizing dozens of other worlds that they also called home.
-Because of this, the Khil preferred to be called “citizens of the galaxy” instead of hailing from any specific world.
-They were incredibly territorial about their colonies, and knew how to put up a fight should someone try and claim their land for their own.
-Because they were so technologically advanced and able to integrate almost any outside form of technology into their own, they quickly gained many technological defenses and weapons that helped them keep their stakes out claims.
+Because of this, the Khil preferred to be called “citizens of the galaxy” instead of being associated with any specific “homeworld.”
+They were incredibly territorial about their colonies, and knew how to put up a fight should someone try and claim their marshlands for their own.
+Because they were so technologically advanced and able to integrate almost any outside form of technology into their own, they quickly gained many technological defenses and weapons that helped them keep their staked-out claims.

-Despite this, they did have a certain charm to them.
-They were very hard and humble workers, and if you were to push past their driven and arrogant facades, you would find a species who love what they do, no matter how hard it is.
-Khil loved to meet new people and try new things (as long as those people and things didn’t want to take their colonies away from them) and they could be a very welcoming and hospitable species under the right circumstances.
-They really did base their existence around serving the galaxy, no matter the cost.
+Despite this, they somehow did have a certain charm to them.
+Despite their sometimes gruff demeanors, in reality they were very hard and humble workers, and if you were to push past their driven and arrogant facades, you would find a species who love what they did, no matter how hard the task was.
+Khil loved to meet new people and try new things, (as long as those people and things didn’t want to take their colonies away from them) and they could be a very welcoming and hospitable species under the right circumstances.
+They really did base their existence around serving the galaxy through labor, no matter the cost.

-The Khil were among the first alien species to join the Galactic Republic, contributing their warriors to serve the Republic thousands of years before the Clone Wars, as well as being some of the most important political anchors, strategic military leaders, and even gave way to some powerful Jedi.
-They supported the Republic up until the end of the Clone Wars, although their involvement and voice slowly diminished over time due to the dispersing of their people and slowly growing idealistic divide.
+The Khil were among the first alien species to join the Galactic Republic, contributing their warriors to serve the Republic thousands of years before the Clone Wars, as well as being some of the most important political anchors and strategic military leaders in the early days, even giving way to some powerful Jedi.
+They supported the Republic for tens of thousands of years, up until the end of the Clone Wars and the close of the Republic era, though their involvement and voice slowly diminished over time due to the dispersing of their people from Belnar and slowly growing idealistic divide.

-When the Empire rose to power, they were initially very strong supporters, appreciating all of the hard work and effort was put into the system.
-However, the Empire took advantage of this support and appointed an Imperial governor to each of their colonies, including Belnar.
-They didn’t outwardly oppose the oppression at first, but they began to conspire with the Khil authority figures on how to protest the takeovers.
-On one of their colonies, Merakai, a group of Khil began publicly protesting the construction of Imperial facilities being built, which led to the massacre of a crowd.
+When the Empire rose to power, the Khil were initially very strong supporters, appreciating all of the hard work and effort they believed was put into the new system.
+However, the Empire took advantage of this support and appointed an Imperial governor to each of their prominent colonies, including Belnar.
+They didn’t outwardly oppose this oppression at first, but began to conspire with Khil authority figures on how to protest the takeovers.
+On one of their colonies, Merakai, a group of Khil began publicly protesting the construction of Imperial facilities being built, which led to the massacre of the gathered crowd.
 After this moment, many Khil flocked to the Rebel Alliance, and they were one of the very first species to join the New Republic as well.

-Legends/Canon: Khil only exist in Legends at the moment, although their homeworld, Belnar, has been canonized so there’s still hope!
+Continuity: Khil only exist in Legends at the moment, although their homeworld, Belnar, has been canonized, so there’s still hope!
 The one thing that cannot be added even if it does transition, however, is their inclusion in the battle against the Yuuzhan Vong.
 They helped the New Republic battle the otherworldly invaders, deploying a multitude of troops and technologies.
-Unfortunately, their efforts were ultimately in vain.
+Unfortunately, their efforts were ultimately in vain it seems and its unsure how many even survived.

-Additional Notes: This species actually has some incredible lore, always working behind the scenes as “citizens of the galaxy.”
-I do not think the Khil will be added back to Canon anytime soon.
-They were just a fun attempt by old Legends writers to add a miniature Cthulhu to the galaxy, and while I like the design, it is so incredibly similar to that of the Quarren that they may need some sort of slight redesign before be reintroduced.
-Overall, I really enjoy this species and I want to see it a lot more, so get writing!
+Additional Notes: This species actually has some incredibly near lore, always working behind the scenes as “citizens of the galaxy.”
+It’s been over 10 years of Disney Star Wars now as of the most recent update to this article and they still have not yet been added into Canon, unfortunately being neglected in the “The High Republic” multimedia initiative unlike so many other previously EU-exclusive species, so I wouldn’t hold my breath on seeing them in-continuity any time soon..
+The Khil were seemingly just a fun attempt by old Legends writers to add humanoid “Cthulhus” to the galaxy, and while I like the design, it is similar enough to the much more popular Quarren species that they may need some sort of slight redesign before being reintroduced into Canon.
+Overall, I really enjoy this species and I want to see it a lot more, so if Disney’s slow to do it, then fan creators, get to creating!

 Leave a comment